Diamante-Smith/osticket-prereqs/README.md

 - Go to the App Store on Mac and download this app.
 We are going to use the Microsoft Remote Desktop app to connect to our Windows Server virtual machine

-- Open Microsoft Remote Desktop --> Click on the Plus icon and click on add Pc --> Name it "osTicket" in "Friendly Name:" ---> paste the public IP address in the PC name ---> press add to connect (if needed put in the username and password u made to connect)

 <br>

 <img width="601" alt="Screenshot 2025-01-12 at 8 00 32 PM" src="https://github.com/user-attachments/assets/a82711e7-80c0-4aa3-9bea-3e06a4c41c91" />

+- Open Microsoft Remote Desktop --> Click on the Plus icon and click on add Pc --> Name it "osTicket" in "Friendly Name:" ---> paste the public IP address in the PC name ---> press add to connect (if needed put in the username and password u made to connect)

+- After that you should be able to connect to your newly created virtual machine

 <br>

 <h3>- Resetting Passwords </h3>